docker-archive/hybrid-app/README.md

 ## Java and .Net Framework Application

-This version of the application introduces a REST microservice written in DotNet Framework and running in a Windows container that reads and writes to the MySQL database.
+This version of the application introduces a REST microservice written in .Net Framework and running in a Windows container that reads and writes to the MySQL database.
 The Java application was rewritten to use the microservice instead of Spring Data JPA to communicate with the database.

 Instructions for building the updated Java application are in the [java-app-v2](./java-app-v2) directory or: